 TMJ is a very common problem.
 Anybody that has migraines, headaches, soreness in the neck, back, dizziness, vertigo, anything like that can commonly be traced back to the jaw joint, which is known as the TMJ.
 A lot of times, it's associated with grinding and clenching or an imbalanced bite, or even restorations that are in the wrong place.
 What we can do in our office is re-balance the bite, or oral appliance therapy, or orthodontics to move the bite so that it's back in the normal place, and we even have a laser therapy that goes in kind of a deep-tissue massage, so that anybody that has this debilitating condition – just come on in and see us and we can take care of you.

-No More Jaw Pains
+Experience No More Jaw Pain

 Your lower jaw is controlled by two joints on either side of your head.
 These are technically called your temporomandibular joints, but most people use the abbreviation TMJ instead.
 Whenever you open or close your mouth to drink, eat, talk, or even just to yawn, you’re using your TMJ.
 If you ever go to the gym, you know what it’s like to overwork a muscle — it’s sore, and it can hurt just to use it.
 The same can happen with the muscles in your TMJ.
 This medical condition of a sore, dysfunctional TMJ is called temporomandibular disorder, or TMD.

-Treating Your TMJ Issues
+Treat Your TMJ Issues Effectively

 Because TMD is a disorder of the jaw joints, the most common sign of TMD is jaw pain or discomfort.
 People with TMD tend to have popping and clicking noises when using the jaw, such as when eating or talking.
 The TMJ muscles can also feel sore and tired.
 Because your muscles are all interconnected, TMJ muscle pain can radiate into your neck, back, shoulders, or ears.
 In bad cases, you could have serious trouble opening or closing your jaw.